Checkpoint Feature

 Once we have our application up and running, we can curl against it and read the state of a variable on the server.

-Now that variable on our server is in a new state, 1, we can use the checkpoint instance command and reference the instance via the instance:// URI format:
+Now that the request count variable on our server is in a new state, 2, we can use the checkpoint instance command and reference the instance via the instance:// URI format:

 $ apptainer checkpoint instance server